-Abe: Japan planning for refugees in event of NKorean crisis
+Abe: Japan planning for refugees in event of Korean crisis

-TOKYO (AP) — Prime Minister Shinzo Abe says Japan’s government is drawing up contingency plans in case a crisis on the Korean Peninsula sends an influx of refugees to Japan.
+TOKYO (AP) — Prime Minister Shinzo Abe said Monday that Japan’s government is drawing up contingency plans in case a crisis on the Korean Peninsula sends an influx of refugees to Japan.

 Abe’s disclosure came in response to a question that had been occasionally asked in the past but is now more realistic than ever with North Korea’s missile capability rapidly advancing and tension with the U.S. rising.

-Abe said the government has been also working on evacuation plans for Japanese from South Korea in case of a crisis.
+The government has been also working on evacuation plans for about 60,000 Japanese from South Korea in case of a crisis.

 Most Read Stories